FWeinb/fweinb.github.com/_posts/2013-03-23-Creating-this-Blog.md

 ## Wrapping it up

-After all this years I now have my own little blog, build from ground up by myself (At least for the front-end).
+After all this years I now have my own little blog, built from ground up by myself (at least for the front-end).
 Learned quite a lot in the whole process and hope that I will learn a lot more while writing here about what I do.

-If you find a bug or just think that you can improve something please open a issue on GitHub.
+If you find a bug or just think that you can improve something please [open an issue](https://github.com/FWeinb/fweinb.github.com/issues) on GitHub.
 Or just let me know about it on twitter.